Paul Le Roux: Expansion into illegal business

 Le Roux kept his operations highly compartmentalized.
 Few people in his organization were aware of the full extent of its activities.
 In one instance, when Le Roux was already acting as an informant, he dispatched one team to Mauritius for a series of meetings, while another was to provide surveillance.
 Neither team knew of the other, and it was not until the surveillance team returned from its mission that its head, Hunter, recognized the members of the other team in the surveillance photos.

 Beginning in or before 2008, Le Roux started covering his tracks.
 He operated through several shell companies in various countries and used multiple false identities, some backed with false papers.
 Among these were a legitimate Congolese diplomatic passport, issued in August 2008 (with his name listed as Solotshi Calder Le Roux, Paul, and his birth date as 1982-12-24), and a Zimbabwean passport, issued in 2009, under the name Bernard John Bowlins, born 1964-06-20.
 In a 2008 online chat transcript he discussed staging his own death and disappearing into a new identity, and getting a birth certificate under a new name.
 Around the same time, he is first reported to have used violence to intimidate opponents: in 2008, he ordered the house of his cousin and employee Mathew Smith firebombed over a financial dispute.

-Around 2011 Le Roux began to disappear for long periods of time, with none of his employees knowing his whereabouts.
+Around 2011, Le Roux began to disappear for long periods of time, with none of his employees knowing his whereabouts.
 As US authorities were closing in on him, Le Roux took up temporary residence in Rio de Janeiro and planned his move there.
 Accounts on the timeframe vary: depending on the source, he first arrived in Rio sometime between 2010 (two years before his arrival in May 2012) and November 2011.
 Le Roux had a Brazilian lover in Rio, with whom he had a son, thus being protected from extradition under Brazilian law.

-Le Roux arrived in Rio de Janeiro on 19 May 2012, with Cayanan and their daughter, posing as tourists.
+Le Roux arrived in Rio de Janeiro on 19 May 2012, with girlfriend Cindy Cayanan and their daughter, posing as tourists.
 Three Israeli associates would oversee his operations during his absence.